 Welcome to 1st Grade at KCA!

 Our 1st grade teachers know how to combine infuse fun with a love for learning!
-Students enjoy a variety of academic courses throughout the week, as well as Computer, Music, Art, and Physical Education.
+Students enjoy a variety of academic courses throughout the week, as well as Computer, Music, Art, Library and Physical Education.

 A unique aspect of our 1st grade curriculum is that our young students are taught cursive writing!
 While many schools have done away with teaching and using cursive in the classroom, we believe that good penmanship is important.
 Students spend the first half of the year solidifying their printing and then move on to cursive writing in January.